-Section 723 of the Act, 34 CFR Part 366, Subpart D
+Section 723 of the Act, 45 CFR 1329.12

-Item 1 – Distribution of Part C Funds to Centers
+Item 1 – Distribution of Subchapter C Funds to Centers

 In the table provided, please respond with the following information:

-the name of each center within your state that received Part C funding during the reporting year;
+the name of each center within your state that received Subchapter C funding during the reporting year;

-the amount of Part C funding each center received;
+the amount of Subchapter C funding each center received;

-whether the Part C funding included a cost-of-living increase, with a yes or no response;
+whether the Subchapter C funding included a cost-of-living increase, with a yes or no response;

-whether the Part C funding included any excess funds remaining after cost-of-living increases were provided, with a yes or no response;
+whether the Subchapter C funding included any excess funds remaining after cost-of-living increases were provided, with a yes or no response;

-whether any of the centers received its Part C funding pursuant to a competition for a new center in the state, with a yes or no response; and
+whether any of the centers received its Subchapter C funding pursuant to a competition for a new center in the state, with a yes or no response; and

-whether the center was the subject of an on-site compliance review conducted by the DSU during the reporting year, with a yes or no response.
+whether the center was the subject of an on-site compliance review conducted by the DSE during the reporting year, with a yes or no response.

 Add additional rows as necessary.